Assessing the Latent Automated Program Repair Capabilities of Large Language Models using Round-Trip Translation

-\textbf{RTT through PL.} The use of PL as an intermediate language in our approach, while yielding a very low number of plausible patches, has shed light on a few key points: \emph{(a)} the intermediate translation should differ enough from the buggy code; \emph{(b)} larger models produce better RTT results on APR through PL. \end{mdframed}
+\begin{mdframed}[style=mystyle] \head{Answer to RQ1 (RTT through PL):} The use of PL as an intermediate language in our approach, while yielding a very low number of plausible patches, has shed light on a few key points: \emph{(a)} the intermediate translation should differ enough from the buggy code; \emph{(b)} larger models produce better RTT results on APR through PL. \end{mdframed}